nytimes/tamper/index.md

 Gzip works by [writing backreferences to previous symbols](http://en.wikipedia.org/wiki/DEFLATE).
 Each time a symbol is repeated, gzip encodes the location and length of the backreference.
 These references are in turn compressed &mdash; but in most real-world applications are larger than a direct binary encoding.

-Additionally, conventional array-of-object JSON layouts generate backreferences at each attribute boundary.
+Additionally, conventional array-of-object JSON layouts sometimes generate backreferences at each attribute boundary.
 Because Tamper packs all values for an attribute in a fixed-width format, there is no attribute boundary overhead.

 ##### Google Protocol Buffers